Board of Directors

 New York, New York

 Marshall J. Cohen is a partner in the law firm Cohen & Perfetto.
 Before becoming a lawyer, Cohen received a PhD in American History from Harvard.
-He has taught at Harvard, MIT, and Columbia Law School.
-Cohen lives with his wife, Jean Keh, in New York City and Great Barrington, Massachusetts.
+He has taught at Harvard, MIT and Columbia Law School.
+Cohen lives with his wife, Jean Keh, in New York City.
 His passions are opera and tennis.
 Born with a malformed and enlarged right hip and leg, at 64, Cohen and his orthopedist decided that amputation was the best solution for the deteriorating condition of his right leg.
 On September 11, 2003, he had the amputation, and on October 13, 2003, he received a C-leg for field testing.
 He is now back on the tennis court and is actively involved in his legal practice.
-His ambition for the Amputee Coalition is to raise money and to lobby for more equitable insurance coverage for prostheses.

 Dan Berschinski did a tour of duty in Operation Enduring Freedom.
-During his service in Afghanistan, Berschinski stepped on an IED and lost both his legs.
+During his service in Afghanistan, Dan stepped on an IED, which resulted in the loss of his left leg above the knee and his right leg at the hip.
 This has not slowed him down.
-He recently founded and will serve as CEO of Two-Six Industries LLC, a service-disabled veteran-owned small business.
-Two-Six Industries produces injection molded plastic components; new research will explore the commercial feasibility of prosthetic socket designs.
+He recently founded and serves as president of Two-Six Industries LLC, a service-disabled veteran-owned small business.
 He is also a peer visitor and a committed supporter of the Amputee Coalition Paddy Rossbach Youth Camp.
-Berschinski is a graduate of the United States Military Academy at West Point with a BS in International Relations.
+Dan is a graduate of the United States Military Academy at West Point with a BS in International Relations, and is entering Stanford University's Graduate School of Business this fall as a member of the class of 2015.

 Thomas Dennis Strickland, III, is an upper-limb amputee due to trauma.
 He is retired from the BellSouth Corporation after a 30-year career in which he held a variety of executive positions, including executive director; president, Bellsouth Information Systems; vice president, International Operations; general network manager; chief engineer; and assistant vice president, Human Resources.
 He served on the boards of several multinational companies and several BellSouth subsidiaries.
 Strickland has had significant experience in the nonprofit arena, having served as a volunteer in a variety of positions for over 25 years with the American Heart Association, including chairman of the Georgia Affiliate of the AHA.
 In addition, Strickland served as chief financial officer of the Amputee Foundation of Greater Atlanta.
 He currently serves on several committees with the Amputee Coalition.
 Strickland's education consists of a BS in Mechanical Engineering from Georgia Tech, an MBA degree from Georgia State University, and attendance at advanced management programs at both Harvard and Williams Colleges.
 He spends his spare time with his children and grandchildren in a variety of settings.